ramjisreenivasan/hour-bank-app/README.md

 HourBank is an Angular application where individuals can exchange skills and services using a time-based currency system.
 Service providers accumulate bank-hours while consumers spend bank-hours to access services.

+## 🌟 Vision & Mission

+**Vision**: Create equitable communities where everyone's time has equal value, fostering mutual aid and social connection.

+**Mission**: Build a platform that democratizes access to services by using time as currency, ensuring that a lawyer's hour equals a gardener's hour in community value.

+## 🚀 Business Model

+HourBank operates on a **freemium community model** where the core time-banking system remains completely free, while premium features and business services generate sustainable revenue.

+### Core Value Propositions
+- **For Users**: Free, equitable access to community services using time as currency
+- **For Communities**: Stronger social connections and reduced inequality
+- **For Businesses**: Employee engagement and corporate social responsibility tools
+- **For Investors**: Scalable SaaS model with strong network effects and social impact

+**📊 Revenue Projections**: $1M ARR at 100K users → $14M ARR at 1M users → $80M ARR at 5M users

+*See [BUSINESS_MODEL.md](./BUSINESS_MODEL.md) for detailed monetization strategy and financial projections.*

 ## Features

 - **Time-Based Currency**: Exchange services using hours as currency